PayThePizzo/Predictive-Analysis-Notes/Theory/7 - TRANSFORMATIONS.md

 This is a typical problem of heteroskedasticity, when $\hat{Y}$ grows so do the residuals

 ---
-## 1 - Target Transformation - Heteroskedasticity problems
+## 1 - Target Transformation for Heteroskedasticity problems
 For the assumptions made until now, we want to achieve constant variance $Var[Y|X=x] = \sigma^{2}$.

 Instead, here we see the variance is a function of the mean $Var[Y|X=x] = h(\mathbb{E}[Y|X=x])$ , for some increasing function $h$.
 In order to correct this, one first approach we can use is to change the model.